fisher1916/D3-Challenge/README.md

 # Data Journalism

 * Obesity vs Income: This data, taken from the 2014 ACS 1-year estimates from the U.S. Census Bureau, looks at the health risks associated with certain demographics within each state.
-The files contain here provide an interactive scatter plot comparing state obesity rates with state median income.
+The files contained here provide an interactive scatter plot comparing state obesity rates with state median income.

 # Files